voyeg3r/dotfaster/vim/wiki/dicasvim.md

     $ ............ end of line
     , ............ interval delimiter
     /\*\/$d_ ..... delete until the end to the black hole register "d_"

+### get multiline mp3 links

+The key to get mp3 links over multilne is to search for:

+    /http.*\_.mp3

+After that you can manipulate your html in order to clean the links accordingly with the situation

 ### How to use vim to do multiple line edit?
 + https://stackoverflow.com/questions/44172121/